ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     Could it be used by a client to determine the request rate?

-    A non-informative `w` parameter might be fine in an environment where client and servers are tightly coupled.
+    A non-informative `w` parameter might be fine in an environment where clients and servers are tightly coupled.
 Conveying policies with this detail on a large scale would be very complex and implementations would be likely not interoperable.
 We thus decided to leave `w` as an informational parameter and only rely on `RateLimit-Limit`,